Celebrating and recognising our industry’s next generation –

 - All sections of the entry must be completed in order to be judged.
 Incomplete entries will be disqualified.

-- Finalists announced 8th April.
-The Awards will be held on 4 June, 2020 virtually.
+- Finalists announced 24th March.
+The Awards will be held on 15 April 2021 at the Metro.

 Business Development Executive